lucko/spark/README.md

 WarmRoast is an amazing tool for server admins, but it has a few flaws.

-* It is not accessible to some people, because in order to use it, you need to have direct SSH (or equivalent) access to the server. (not possible on shared hosts)
+* It is not accessible to some users, because in order to use it, you need to have direct SSH (or equivalent) access to the server. (not possible on shared hosts)
-* It can be somewhat clunky to setup and start - firstly, you need to connect to the machine of the server you want to profile.
-Then, you need to remember the PID of the server, or identify it in a list of running VM display names (not easy when multiple servers are running!) - then allow the profiler to run for a bit, before navigating to a temporary web server hosted by the application.
+* It can be somewhat clunky to setup and start (typical steps: ssh into server machine, open up ports / disable firewall rules?, start process, identify target VM, allow profiler to run for a bit, open a web browser & navigate to the temporary web page hosted by the application. not ideal!)
 * It's not easy to share profiling data with other developers or admins.
-* You need to have the Java Development Kit installed on your machine.
+* Java Development Kit must be installed on the target machine.

 I've attempted to address these flaws in spark.

 * Profiling is managed entirely using in-game or console commands.
-You don't need to have direct access to the server machine - just install the plugin as you would normally.
+* You don't need to have direct access to the server machine - just install the plugin as you would normally.
 * Data is uploaded to a "pastebin"-esque site to be viewed - a temporary web server is not needed, and you can easily share your analysis with others!
 * It is not necessary to install any special Java agents or provide a path to the Java Development Kit